oracle/graal/docs/reference-manual/java-on-truffle/Demos.md

 Java on Truffle is a JVM implementation of a JVM bytecode interpreter, built on the [Truffle framework](../../../truffle/docs/README.md).
 It is essentially a Java application, as are the Truffle framework itself and the GraalVM JIT compiler.
 All three of them can be compiled ahead-of-time with `native-image`.
-Using Java on Truffle for some parts of your application makes it possible to isolate the required dynamic behaviour and still use the native image on the rest of your code.
+Using Java on Truffle for some parts of your application makes it possible to isolate the required dynamic behaviour and still use the native executable on the rest of your code.

 Consider a canonical Java Shell tool (JShell) as an example command line application.
 It is a REPL capable of evaluating Java code and consists of two parts: